canorve/EllipSect/paper/paper.md

 # Future

-This is part of a larger project where this program will be adapted to analyze data images that includes hundreds of galaxies such as galaxy clusters.
+This is part of a larger project where this program will be adapted to analyze data images that contains hundreds of galaxies such as galaxy clusters.

 # Acknowledgements